 Final examinations for the doctorate are open to the public.
 Members of the faculty of the Graduate College are especially invited to attend and, subject to the approval of the chair, to participate in the examination.

 The report of the final examination is due in the Graduate College office not later than 48 hours after the examination.
 The final examination will be evaluated as satisfactory or unsatisfactory.
 An exam is considered passed when at least 2/3rds (or 66%) of the committee evaluates it as satisfactory.
-Please refer to Table I for voting outcomes based on committee size.
+Please refer to Table 2 for voting outcomes based on committee size.
 Committees comprised of more than 7 members require prior approval of the Graduate College.
 In case of a report of unsatisfactory in the final examination, the candidate may not attempt a reexamination until the next session.
 The examination may be repeated only once, at the option of the major department.